 • Future support of children when they leave the Potter’s Village.

-Potter's Village has a fully functioning Children’s Medical Centre, which opened in 2012 with Outpatient and Immunisation Clinics, Inpatient Wards, Special Care Nursery for premature babies, and a diagnostic Laboratory, all over seen by neonatal paediatrician Dr Nicci Maxwell.
+Potter's Village has a fully functioning Children’s Medical Centre, which opened in 2012 with Outpatient and Immunisation Clinics, Inpatient Wards, Special Care Nursery for premature babies, and a diagnostic Laboratory.

 In 2014, Potter’s Village started providing Nutritional Rehab, and also instruction for parents and guardians about good nutrition and cooking in the dedicated Education Kitchen.